To apply to St Mary's, you need to download the application form, fill it in, and email, fax, post or drop off the necessary documents at St Mary’s.

 - St Mary's School is a church school of the Anglican Church of South Africa.
 Pupils at St Mary's must attend all assemblies and chapel services, wherever they may be held.
 No pupils will be compelled to take part in practices not appropriate to their own beliefs but pupils must attend all these events and behave in a respectful and reverent manner.

 - The parent agrees to adhere to the decisions of the head of school in all matters relating to school organisation and discipline.
 These matters include, but are not limited to, attendance at and participation in curricular, and co-curricular activities and functions, adherence to dress and uniform codes and conduct generally.
 Pupils of St Mary's must behave in a manner which does not bring either themselves or the name of the school into disrepute.
 The head of school reserves the right to punish pupils for misbehaviour both in school and out of school.
 This may include suspension.
 The head of school may require parents to withdraw their daughter, in cases of serious or repeated misconduct, or if, in the heads' opinion, it is in the interests of the school.
-Parents also are required to respect the ethos of the school and uphold its values.
+Parents also are required to respect the ethos of the school and uphold its values as described in the various policies and codes which appear on the school website as amended from time to time.

 - Smoking and the drinking of, trafficking in or use of alcohol or drugs are forbidden.
 Any breach of this rule will be regarded as a very serious offence and could lead to the parents being required to withdraw their daughter from the school.

 - St Mary's School considers itself a family in which all members support one another.
-No form of bullying is tolerated.
+No form of racism or bullying is tolerated.

 - Prior permission for absence during the school term for reasons other than illness must be obtained from the head of school.